-If the recipient has died, answers to subsequent questions should reflect the recipient's clinical status between the date of the last report and immediately prior to death.
-Continue with question 3.
+Indicate the clinical status of the recipient on the date of actual contact for follow-up evaluation.
+If the recipient has died, answers to subsequent questions should reflect the recipient's clinical status between the date of last report and their death.
+The center must also complete a Recipient Death Data Form (Form 2900).